1.How to draw a simple rangoli with dots (simple chukkala muggulu for daily use for festivals like Ugadi ) or 5 pulli kolam

 Simple rangoli with 5 dots - simple patterns

 This is also a five dot rangoli.
 Draw the four designs along the edges.
 Draw the central design.
 Fill with green and red colours to the rangoli design.
 We can also add simple dots and curved lines to get the image below.

 Below- This is a rangoli with 5 by 5 dots with floral patterns and leaves.
 Four motifs as shown in the design below are added between the flowers.
 The central design is a simple one.
 A beautiful rangoli design , isn't it.
 It is a design suitable for free hand drawing also.
-One such design (or a very similar one) has been posted in a post Rangoli of November 2012.
 The pictures below show how to draw the rangoli

 The rangoli below, in this collection of 5 dot designs has been drawn with 5 by 5 dot pattern.
 The rangoli has been shown in four steps.
 First draw the lamps and then the birds as shown.

 more kolam designs with dots step by step - birds and lamps theme